CzakoiLevente/Jenkins/jenkins_pipeline.md

 **Which events would you like to trigger this webhook?**

-Select the one to your requirements (reccomended: "Send me everything")
+Select the one to your requirements (for simplicity i go with: "Send me everything")
 <br/><br/>

 **Active**